-The test ran 500 million iterations divided between 4 threads for each method on a 4-core, 8-logical CPU laptop that was plugged in.
+The test ran 500 million iterations divided between 4 threads for each method on a 4-core, 8-logical CPU laptop that was running on wall power.
 The test was compiled with full optimization in Visual Studio 2019 and profiled in Intel's VTune on Windows 10.

 The size of the string copied in all tests was 20 characters to avoid the short string optimization in VC++, which maintains a 16-byte buffer for short strings to avoid memory allocations.

 This is a VTune screenshot of per-thread CPU usage for each of the test cases.

 Each brown bar shows CPU utilization for its thread.
 Given that all threads ran tight loops, they show 100% CPU utilization throughout their entire run time, with occasional dark green specks for when they were running, but utilizing less than 100% of one CPU.
 The brown bar at the bottom shows overall CPU utilization on the test computer.

 The four threads calling the C-style function finished in about 0.9 sec.

 The four threads calling a C++ function returning an std::string instance finished in about 11.9 sec.